 The wide, wide world of words

-Under the Common Core Standards, a child’s vocabulary plays an ever more important role in shaping a student who will one day be college-ready.
-The surest way to expand your fifth grader’s vocabulary remains simple and the same: read and read more.
+Your child’s vocabulary plays an important role in helping your student become college-ready.
+The surest way to expand your fifth grader’s vocabulary is simple: read more.
+Have your child read on her own from a range of fiction and nonfiction books.
+(Check out this list of books to challenge fifth grade readers.)
 Believe it or not, even at 9 or 10 years old, kids benefit from (and enjoy) being read to.